Directing & Devising Diploma Course (ATCL)

 The Diploma Acting Course (1 Year) fees include the standard college tuition fee, professional expertise, small class sizes, excellent facilities, preparation for working in the industry, sound business advice, Equity Membership plus opportunities for professional head shots, CV and Spotlight Membership.

-On acceptance of a place, full payment is due or an initial payment of £250 for those paying in instalment options.
-For last minute applications at least half of the amount will be due before the start of the course.
+On acceptance of a place, full payment is due or your choice of suitable instalment plan.
+Paying in one lump sum works out cheaper.
+For last minute applications full payment may be due before the start of the course.

 Once you have applied you will be emailed with a decision based on your application.